wabbajack-tools/mod-lists/phoenix-flavour/readme.md

 -   This location CANNOT be where you have the Wabbajack.exe located.

--   This location CANNOT be where you have the The Phoenix Flavour.wabbajack file saved.
+-   This location CANNOT be where you have the TPF 3.2.2.wabbajack file saved.

 -   This location CANNOT be inside of a Windows-protected folder, such as Program Files.